RG7138/PySpark-MapReduceJobs/README.md

 (i) Submit the source code via the eLearning website.
 (ii) Submit the output file for each question.
 (iii) Any Readme file if required.

+NOTE - the coed has been written in python and executed on DATABRICKS